person holding mobile phone

 If none of these reasons apply, the most likely cause could be dripping taps or a leaky loo.
 These are usually quick and easy to fix.

-A leaking toilet can waste up to 215 litres a day, that’s £200 a year.
-Find out how we can help fix your leaky loo
+A leaking toilet can waste up to 215 litres of water a day, that’s £200 a year.
+Follow our steps to check for a leaking toilet.
+If it is leaking, we’ll fix it for free.

-If you’ve ruled out dripping taps and leaking toilets, then you may have a hidden leak.
-Follow our advice on how to check for leaks in your home.
+If you’ve already checked for dripping taps and leaking toilets, then you may have a hidden leak.
+To find out how to check for leaks in your home, watch our video below or follow our step by step leak test.

 Don't have a water meter?